Friends "Yankee Shop" Models

 Traditional Live Steam Castings Kits

-"Rough Castings" kits and Hand-Drawn Blueprints
+"Rough Castings" kits, and Hand-Drawn Blueprints

 for Small-Scale, Coal-Fired Live Steam Locomotive Designs